HCPLab-SYSU/ATEN/README.md

 the results are stored in ./vis

 ## Acknowledgements
-This code is based on some source code on github:
+This code is based on other source code on github:
 1. matterport/Mask_RCNN(https://github.com/matterport/Mask_RCNN), an implementation of Mask R-CNN on Python 3, Keras, and TensorFlow.
 2. KingMV/ConvGRU(https://github.com/KingMV/ConvGRU), an implementation of ConvGRU2D on Keras.